aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

                 about_resource: linux-kernel-2.6.23
                 ignored_resources: linux-kernel-2.6.23/Documentation

+In this example the ABOUT file is being used to curate resources on the deployed side of the code:

+        ..  code-block:: none

+                about_resource: elasticsearch
+                deployed_resource: elasticsearch-2.3.4.jar
+                is_curated: yes

 In this example, the ABOUT file documents the current directory, using a "." period to reference it:

         ..  code-block:: none